seal-questionFrequently Asked Questions

 Request format is correct, but semantic error

 These errors can be parsed by the server but cannot be processed.
-Common with JSON semantic errors (e.g., null values; a value required to be a string but written as a number or boolean, etc.).
+Common in JSON semantic errors (e.g., null values; a value required to be a string but written as a number or boolean, etc.).

 429